Summoner Basic Guide

 Astral Flow will change into a unique ability for each primal.

-During each primal summon, your priority is to utilize all of their abilities without casting Ruin III or Tri-disaster.
+During each primal summon, your priority is to utilize all of their abilities without necessarily casting Ruin III or Tri-disaster.
 This means consuming all the attunement stacks (i.e. using our modified Gemshine and/or Precious Brilliance), and using our unique primal ability (the modified Astral Flow).

 Titan, Garuda and Ifrit Phases